 When traveling outside the USA, you should speak with a healthcare provider who is familiar with your destination.
 And before traveling abroad, you should be up to date on your routine vaccines as well, says the CDC.

 The most common travel vaccines are as follows:

-- Merck's M-M-R II vaccine is also known as Measles, Mumps, and Rubella Virus Vaccine Live, is a live virus vaccine, containing weakened forms of measles virus, mumps virus, and rubella virus.
+M-M-R II vaccine is also known as Measles, Mumps, and Rubella Virus Vaccine Live, which is a live virus vaccine, containing weakened forms of measles virus, mumps virus, and rubella virus.
 M-M-R II works by helping the immune system protect itself from these viruses.